top of page

 5. Trying to Avoid Midday Sun

-The reason most photographers will try to avoid midday sun is because direct light of midday can create unflattering shadows and harsh highlights.
-If we must shoot during this time, ill look for shaded areas or use natural elements like trees and rocks to diffuse the light.
-This can also create great opportunity for speckled lighting.
+Most photographers try to avoid midday sun.
+The direct light can create unflattering shadows and harsh highlights.
+If we must shoot during this time, I will look for shaded areas or use natural elements like trees and rocks to diffuse the light.
+This can also create great opportunities for speckled lighting.

 6. Silhouettes and Shadows

-Experimenting with silhouettes and shadows can add drama and interest to your photos, By position you against a bright background and expose for the background to create striking silhouettes.
-Using shadows creatively we can add depth, dimension even give a element of drama to your images.
+Experimenting with silhouettes and shadows can add drama to your photos.
+By positioning you against a bright background and exposing for it, we can create striking silhouettes.
+Using shadows creatively adds depth, dimension, and drama to your images.

 using natural light to create this silhouette make up shot